 This change will also help alleviate problems with truck parking.
 Parking for heavy trucks was already limited and challenging prior to the new HOS regulations.
 It can be extremely difficult for truckers to find safe rest stops, where they are permitted to park for 10-hours.

-Most commercial truck stops have a 1-2 hour maximum parking rule.
+Most commercial truck stops have a 1-2 hour maximum parking or sleeper berth rule.
 This is why you will sometimes see trucks parked at large retail parking lots like Walmart, which provides the complimentary space as a courtesy for truckers, at some locations.
 Finding a parking spot for a mandatory rest break has lead to safety problems and complaints, as cities and municipalities impose more restrictions on heavy trucks and parking.

 The FMCA Acting Administrator Jim Mullen announced in his statement that the accommodations were compassionate to the needs of the American trucking industry, and that the changes would not be a detriment to highway safety.
 The new changes give truckers more options to strategize their mandatory rest breaks, without creating unreasonable delays, or difficulties for commercial truck drivers.